twisteroidambassador/udpack/README.md

 # UDPack
 UDPack is an extensible generic UDP packet obfuscator.
 The purpose of this application is to sit in the path of a UDP data stream, and obfuscate, deobfuscate or otherwise modify the packets.

+Python 3.4 or above is required, since this script uses the `asyncio` library.
+Currently there are no other dependencies.

+**Warning:** It must be stressed that the purpose of this application is *obfuscation*, not *encryption*.
+Many design decisions have been (and will be) deliberately made against best practices in cryptography, so in all likelihood the obfuscation methods will not resist crypto analysis. **DO NOT** rely on the obfuscation for confidentiality of your data!!!

 At this stage the script includes the following "packers" (obfuscation methods):

 * Straight through: no obfuscation